Kyle model

 We define the profit of the insider for a pricing function $P$ and a strategy $X$ as \[ \Pi(P, X) := (V - P(q)) X(V). \] Formally we should have written $\Pi(P, X)(V, q) := (V - P(q)) X(V)$ as both $X$ and $P$ are functions that need to be evaluated on the value and the order flow respectively, but we follow the more agile notation of [1].

-2. $\bar{P}\left(\bar{X}\left(V\right)+u\right)=\mathbb{E}[V\vert \bar{X}(V)+u]$.
+2. $\bar{P}\left(q\right)=\mathbb{E}[V\vert q=\bar{X}(V)+u]$.
 Not surprisingly we require the equilibrium pricing function to be equal to the expectation of the value of the asset given the order flow.
-This means that this pricing is efficient.
+This means that this pricing is efficient based on the information contained in $q$.

 The linear solution